-1. Eligibility for Membership--Any elected faculty member of the Senate (or person appointed to replace an elected member) whose term of office has not expired at the time of the election shall be eligible for election to the Senate Council, except that no more than three (3) of the elected members of the Senate Council shall be from any one college.
+1. Eligibility for Membership--Any elected faculty member of the University\Senate (or person appointed to replace an elected member) whose term of office has not expired at the time of the election shall be eligible for election to the Senate Council, except that no more than three (3) of the elected members of the Senate Council shall be from any one college.
 If an elected faculty representative in the Senate has become ineligible and a replacement has been made, only the person who has replaced the ineligible representative shall be eligible for election to the Senate Council.
-Senate Council members are not eligible to succeed themselves until a lapse of one year from the expiration of their Senate Council membership (including service as Chair or Vice Chair), except that members who are filling a vacancy and who have served no more than one year, if otherwise eligible, may be eligible for election.
+Senate Council members are not eligible to succeed themselves until a lapse of one year from the expiration of their-terms Senate Council membership (including service as Chair or Vice Chair), except that members who are filling a vacancy and who have served no more than one year, if otherwise eligible, may be eligible for election.
 The duration of the term of membership on the Senate Council shall not be affected by the member's term on the University Senate.
 (US: 10/14/85)

-- 2. Terms--Elected faculty representatives in the Senate Council shall serve for three (3) years commencing on January 1 following their election and continuing until expiration of their terms or until their successors are elected and certified. - 3.
+- \ If an elected member of the Senate has become ineligible and a replacement has been made according to Rules 1.2.2.1(C), only the person who has replaced the ineligible member shall be eligible for election to the Senate Council.
+(RC: 10/3/97) - 2.
+Terms--Elected faculty members of representatives in the Senate Council shall serve for three (3) years commencing on January 1 following their election and continuing until expiration of their terms or until their successors are elected and qualified certified. - 3.
 Election--Elections shall be conducted by electronic secret ballot or paper secret ballot if electronic election is not feasible.
-Three (3) elected faculty representatives in the University Senate shall be elected annually during the fall semester to serve on the Senate Council.
+Three (3) elected faculty members of representatives in the University Senate shall be elected annually during the fall semester to serve on the Senate Council.
 The election shall be conducted under the supervision of the Chair of the Senate Rules and Elections Committee.
 (US: 1/18/88)